bart747/mysite/content/blog/maintainable-ui.md

 ## Files

-Lets assume that you spotted some problem with an article layout.
+Let's assume that you spotted some problem with an article layout.
 If your <code>.scss</code> files are big and complex, you'll need to do some little research before editing.
 If you have a lot of well organized small ones you know where to go: